 Colorado's history of experience with chronic wasting disease (CWD) dates to the 1960s, when the syndrome was first recognized by university scientists studying captive mule deer in facilities west of Fort Collins.
-Initially believed to be a nutritional malady, Dr. Beth Williams diagnosed CWD as a new form of "transmissible spongiform encephalopathy" (TSE; now prion disease) in the late 1970s, describing cases in captive deer as well as elk from multiple research facilities in Colorado and Wyoming.
+Initially believed to be a nutritional malady, Dr. Beth Williams diagnosed CWD as a new form of "transmissible spongiform encephalopathy" (now prion disease) in the late 1970s, describing cases in captive deer as well as elk from multiple research facilities in Colorado and Wyoming.
 This new TSE appeared to be infectious.
 Within a few years thereafter, symptomatic CWD cases were being diagnosed in free-ranging deer and elk in northcentral Colorado and southeastern Wyoming.
 By the early 1990s, the growing number of documented cases compelled early attempts to estimate infection rates (prevalence) by sampling harvested and vehicle-killed deer and elk.
 Applying diagnostic advances that afforded more accurate detection of infected animals, surveys in the late 1990s revealed that CWD already was well-established in much of northeastern Colorado (as well as much of southeastern Wyoming).
 The foregoing pattern and timeline has in some accounts been portrayed as evidence of CWD's explosive geographic expansion from a single point source, but seems more correctly interpreted as reflecting the exponential increase in understanding about CWD distribution as new knowledge, diagnostic tools, and field surveillance methods emerged during 1980-2000, revealing a disease that likely had been present for decades before being recognized.

 Many aspects of CWD that were mysteries even into the early 2000s now are well-understood.
 Chronic wasting disease appears to be caused by one or more strains of infectious prions.
 One mystery-the ultimate origin(s) of CWD in Colorado and elsewhere-likely never will be solved with certainty.
-Regardless of their murky origin(s), sustained outbreaks now occur as large and small foci in free-ranging animals throughout much of Colorado and, less often today, in captive wildlife facilities.
-Natural cases of CWD have occurred in 4 native host species: mule deer, white-tailed deer, elk, and moose.
-No immunity, recovery, or absolute resistance to CWD has been documented in any of the susceptible species; the disease is always fatal and animals die from the disease within about 2.5 years of infection (Miller et al. 2012, Miller et al. 2008).
-However, natural genetic variation in host species can extend survival time and perhaps lower the likelihood of infection for individuals of "relatively resistant" genotypes.
+Regardless of their murky origin(s), sustained outbreaks now occur as large and small free-ranging foci throughout much of Colorado and, less often today, in captive wildlife facilities.
+Natural cases of CWD have occurred in four native host species: mule deer, white-tailed deer, elk, and moose.
+No immunity, recovery, or absolute resistance to CWD has been documented in any of the susceptible species.
+However, natural genetic variation in host species can extend survival time and perhaps lower likelihood of infection for individuals of "relatively resistant" genotypes.
 The disease course typically is measured in years.
 Clinical signs-altered behavior initially, with body condition declining much later-become progressively apparent later in the disease course.
-Infection can be detected in carcasses as well as in live animals, and diagnostic tests become increasingly reliable in individual animals as the disease progresses (Miller and Fischer 2016).
+Infection can be detected in carcasses as well as in live animals, and diagnostic tests become increasingly reliable in individual animals as the disease progresses.
 Chronic wasting disease is infectious.
 Infected individuals shed prions from several routes during most of the disease course, exposing others either directly or through contamination of shared resources or environments.
 Shed prions can persist for years in the environment, and their binding to soil elements (e.g., clay) enhances persistence and infectivity.
 The uncoupling of transmission from the immediate presence of infected animals greatly complicates CWD control.
 (Miller and Fischer 2016)